cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Verification of cross-chain state prevents man-in-the-middle attacks for both connection handshakes & channel handshakes since all information (source, destination client, channel, etc.) is known by the module which starts the handshake and confirmed prior to handshake completion.

-##### Connection / channel closure with in-flight packets
+##### Clients unreachability with in-flight packets

-If a connection or channel is closed while packets are in-flight, the packets can no longer be received on the destination chain and can be timed-out on the source chain.
+If a client has been frozen while packets are in-flight, the packets can no longer be received on the destination chain and can be timed-out on the source chain.

 #### Querying channels